reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 The project configuration page will be opened.

-The project settings are divided into five tabs: "General", "Notifications", "Bug Tracking System", "Defect Types" and "Demo Data".
+The project settings are divided into five tabs: "General", "Integrations", "Notifications", "Defect Types", "Auto-Analysis", "Pattern Analysis" and "Demo Data".

 #### General settings

-The "General" tab has the following project parameters displayed:
+The "General" tab you can configure parameter of data storage in ReportPortal for this project:

 - Name – is a disabled field as the project name cannot be changed.

-- Launch inactivity timeout - this parameter specifies the scheduled time for a job to interrupt inactive launches.
-There are six options: 1 hour, 3 hours, 6 hours, 12 hours, 1 day, 1 week.
+- **Launch inactivity timeout** - this parameter specifies the scheduled time for a job to interrupt inactive launches (launches which have status 'in progress', but there is no any items during the chosen period).
+There are six options:
+* 1 hour,
+* 3 hours,
+* 6 hours,
+* 12 hours,
+* 1 day,
+* 1 week.

-- Keep launchess - this parameter specifies how long the system will keep old launches in the data base.
-There are four options: 2 weeks, 1 month, 3 months, 6 months.
+- **Keep launchess** - this parameter specifies how long the system will keep old launches in the data base.
+There are 5 options:
+* 2 weeks,
+* 1 month,
+* 3 months,
+* 6 months,
+* forever.
+After this period a launch will be deleted, and you can not see it in ReportPortal.

-- Keep logs - this parameter specifies how long the system will keep old logs in launches.
+- **Keep logs** - this parameter specifies how long the system will keep old logs in launches.
 Related launch structures will be saved, in order to keep statistics.
-There are four options: 2 weeks, 1 month, 3 months, 6 months, Forever.
+There are 5 options:
+* 2 weeks,
+* 1 month,
+* 3 months,
+* 6 months,
+* forever.

-- Keep screenshots - this parameter specifies how long to keep screenshots in the system.
-There are five options: 1 week, 2 weeks, 3 weeks, 1 month, 3 months, Forever.
+- **Keep screenshots** - this parameter specifies how long to keep binary data (screenshots, files, video and others attachments) in the system.
+There are five options:
+* 2 weeks,
+* 1 month,
+* 3 months,
+* 6 months,
+* forever.

 [ ![Image](Images/userGuide/managingProjects/generalConf.png) ](https://youtu.be/GsBGyhj-V6s)

-> **Note:**
-Users with MEMBER/ OPERATOR/ CUSTOMER project roles do not have permissions to edit project settings, They can only to view them.
+#### Integrations

+The "Integration" tab can allow the project to connect ReportPortal with external systems or rewrite global configurations for third party systems.

+For more information on this topic, please refer to [Integration with external systems](/docs/Integration-with-external).

 #### E-mail notifications